-To help you understand our MVC example application, I thought I'd share two screens from the application.
+To help you understand this MVC example application, here are two screens from the application.

-In short, this application lets you define high-level "Process Groups" in a software application.
+In short, this application lets you define high-level “Process Groups” in a software application.
 Then, within each Process Group, you identify the detailed processes in a given application.
 For instance, the application I was analyzing at this time has processes like “Add User,” “Edit User,” etc. (Processes are like UML use cases.)

 When the user presses the “Add Process” button on the main frame of the application, an “Add Process” dialog is displayed, as shown here:

 As you can see, this dialog lets the user add a new process to the system.
-(A "process" in FPA is very similar to a UML Use Case.)
 This dialog shows some of the fields that make up an FPA process.